1010Robotics/Resources/RoomProcedures.md

 5. Stools tucked in when not in use.
 Backpacks under the table.

 6. Keep walkway clear - no bags, no stools out.
+Put stools under desks when not being used.
 Don't stand in middle of walkway.
 No loitering in walking area.

 7. No parts under the table or in walkway - clean up your garbage!
+Clean up after yourself.

 8. If someone takes your tools and loses them, they are liable for it and must replace them.